 Factory outfitting that could be considered as part of the trim level might include end-lacing (for fitting flotation) and full-length lacing (providing additional attachment points all along the gunwales).

-Custom lacing might be offered for the fitting of removable decks, but at this stage we are looking at outfitting is more commonly retro-fitted.
+Custom lacing might be offered for the fitting of removable decks, but splash-decks and spray-decks are more commonly retro-fitted.

 Although individuals may leave them permanently attached to canoes, items such as mounts for trolling motors are generally removable: they are accessories rather than part of part of the trim level.
 See the Silverbirch Canoes Accessory Guide for examples of such products.